MariaPanoukidou/topology_reconstruction/README.md

 # topology_reconstruction
 Python codes for the topology reconstruction after polymer condensation.
 The codes process files output from LAMMPS only.
 Namely, a bond list bond.* is read as input.
-Example input LAMMPS scripts are also provided in this repository.
+Example input LAMMPS script (run.lmp) is also provided in this repository.

 ==================== input and output files =======================================